Social Security Disability

 It's also important to remember that any work you perform while receiving disability benefits can affect your entitlement to those benefits if your earnings go above the SGA level for that year.

 DISCLAIMER-These FAQs are a public resource for general information.
-These questions and answers have been prepared by Spencer & Spencer for informational purposes only and are not legal advice.
+These questions and answers have been prepared by Spencer Law Firm for informational purposes only and are not legal advice.
 No client or other reader should rely on, act on, or refrain from acting based on information contained in this website without seeking appropriate legal or other professional advice.